paxplot/paxplot/docs/source/getting_started.rst

 Adding Labels
 ^^^^^^^^^^^^^
-Let's say these columns in :code:`data` correspond to some the labels A, B, and C. We can add those labels!
+Let's say these columns in :code:`data` correspond to the labels A, B, and C. We can add those labels!

 .. code-block:: python